What are the responsibilities and job description for the Nuclear Medicine Technologist position at Stillwater Medical?

 JOB SUMMARY:

-The Nuclear Medicine Technologist, under the supervision of the Lead Nuclear Medicine Technologist and Radiologist, performs diagnostic and therapeutic procedures utilizing radiopharmaceuticals, exercises professional judgment in performance of services, and applies principles of radiation protection for self and the patient.
-The Nuclear Medicine Technologist operates nuclear medicine equipment to produce diagnostic images, processes images using computer manipulation, sends images to PACS, and prepares the room, equipment, supplies and radiopharmaceuticals.
-He/she provides patient care during imaging procedures.
-Records information for the patient's medical record and explains the procedure to the patient and maintains quality control of procedures and quality assurance of equipment.
-The Nuclear Medicine Technologist will also help to ensure that the department meets DNV-GL standards and achieves the organizations objectives.
-They will also assist with the development and revision of policies, procedures, and protocols as requested.
+The Nuclear medicine Technologist, under the supervision of the lead Nuclear Medicine Technologist and Cardiologist, performs diagnostic procedures utilizing radiopharmaceuticals, exercises professional judgement in performance of services, and applies principles of radiation protection for self and the patient.
+Must be proficient in vascular access.
+The Nuclear medicine Technologist operates nuclear medicine equipment to produce diagnostic images, processes images using computer manipulation, burns images to CD as needed, prepares room, equipment, supplies and radiopharmaceuticals.
+They provide care to the patient during imaging procedures, records information for the patient’s medical records, and explains the procedure to the patient.
+Requires detailed concentration for extended periods of time, stocks an adequate inventory of supplies at all times, and maintains quality control of procedures and quality assurance of equipment.
+The Nuclear medicine Technologist will also help to ensure that the department meets DNV-GL standards and achieves the organizations objectives.
+Must assist with the development and revision of policies, procedures and protocols as requested.

 QUALIFICATIONS: